 Using the circle element in small assets

 The circle element should be used wherever possible, even on small assets.
-In scenarios where the asset is too small to fit an image and the circle element, the image can be removed, but the circle element should be kept.
+In scenarios where the asset is too small to fit an image and the circle element, the circle element can be omitted in favour of using the image and ensuring it is not overly busy or crowded.

 Multiple images in one application